kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Dependencies

-To allow your application to communicate with *Kuzzle Backend*, you will need 2 components.
+To allow your application to communicate with Kuzzle, you need 2 components:

-**esp-mqtt**: MQTT communication layer library for ESP32: <https://github.com/espressif/esp-mqtt>
+* `esp-mqtt`: MQTT communication layer library for ESP32

-**kuzzle-esp32**: A convinent component that takes care of communication with Kuzzle over MQTT. <https://github.com/kuzzleio/kuzzle-esp32>.

-Components must be located in the `components` subfolder of your project as explained in [Espressif build system](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html) documentation.

-To add the **esp-mqtt** and **kuzzle-esp32** components, you can clone them using the following commands in you project folder:
+* `kuzzle-esp32`: custom component, for communicating with Kuzzle over MQTT

+Clone the esp-mqtt and kuzzle-esp32 components in the `components` folder to add them to your project:

 ``` console
 $ git submodule add https://github.com/espressif/esp-mqtt components/esp-mqtt
 $ git submodule add https://github.com/kuzzleio/kuzzle-esp32 components/kuzzle-esp32
 ```

+(components must be located in the project's `components` subfolder, as explained in the [Espressif build system](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html) documentation)

-Your project folder structure should look like this:
+Your project folder structure should now look like this:

 ``` console
 $ tree -d -L 2
 .